Department: Financial Aid and Scholarships

 Special Instructions to Applicants

-Please submit a cover letter, your current resume, and three references.
+Please provide a resume, cover letter and three professional references.

 All offers of employment are contingent upon successful completion of a background inquiry.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.